Graduate Certificate in International Arbitration

 Modes of Instruction & Course Duration

-Instruction will be through a combination of weekly lectures or seminars (2 to 3 hours) to be held on Wednesday evenings commencing at 6.30pm or on Saturday mornings at 9.30am, together with a final practicum (comprising 4 full days).
+Instruction will be through a combination of weekly lectures or seminars (2 to 3 hours) to be held on Wednesday evenings or on Saturdays, together with a final practicum.
 This course will be conducted over a university semester.
-Teaching will commence in the first week of January 2013 and will end within May 2013.
+Teaching will commence in the first week of January and will conclude by the end of May 2017.

 Intake is strictly limited to 30 students.

 Closing date for application

 Friday, 18 November 2016.